- General Information

 Recommended / Required Security Levels

-Incidents of piracy, armed robbery, suspicious activity, or suspected pirate mother ships should be reported to the appropriate authorities as soon as the threat develops.
+Incidents of piracy, armed robbery, suspicious activity, and other forms of maritime crime should be reported to the appropriate authorities as soon as the threat develops.

 Below are links to various websites that provide worldwide terrorist and piracy threat updates and information helpful in understanding, implementing, and maintaining compliance with maritime security regulations.